 Stories.
 Everyone has one.
 This is ours:

-Our first shiny blue cans hit the market in the fall of 2012 and since then, MCS has garnered statewide distribution in Montana and has expanded its range to include Portland Oregon, Seattle Washington and their surrounding areas.
-During this time the company has remained focused on providing a quality product at a competitive price to other large internationally owned domestic lagers (think PBR), while staying true to their pledge to give 8% of their profits back to local charities and non-profits that support the lands, people, wildlife, art, and ways of life we’ve all come to love; Be it in Montana, Washington, or Oregon, (the areas we are currently distributed).
+Our first shiny blue cans hit the market in the fall of 2012 and since then, MCS has garnered statewide distribution in Montana and has expanded its range to include Oregon, Washington, Idaho, Wyoming, Colorado and Texas.
+During this time the company has remained focused on providing a quality product at a competitive price to other large internationally owned domestic lagers while staying true to their pledge to give 8% of their profits back to local charities and non-profits that support the lands, people, wildlife, art, and ways of life we’ve all come to love; Be it in Montana or any of the other beautiful states in which we are distributed.
 We like to think of it as ‘Drinking With A Cause,’ and why not?
-Since our beer has been specifically formulated to refresh after skiing, fishing, hiking, boating, watching the big game, or just about anything else that happens to be awesome, when you drink MCS you get the best of both worlds… giving back to the communities in your area while getting the satisfaction attained from cold, light, refreshing beer.
-In fact, in our first two years of business we have given over $12,000.00 to differing non-profits.
+Since our beer has been specifically formulated to refresh after skiing, fishing, hiking, boating, watching the big game, or just about anything else that happens to be awesome, when you drink MCS you get the best of both worlds… giving back to the communities in your area while getting the satisfaction obtained from cold, light, refreshing beer.
+In fact, in our first four years of business we have given over $38,000.00 to differing non-profits.
 Beer, refreshment, charity, it’s our core, and as we move forward in this venture, we never plan on letting these values go.
-The amount of beer we sell is currently microscopic (0.02% of the markets we’re in) in comparison to the other large domestics, imagine all the good we could do if we were able to achieve even 1% of the domestic beer share (hint we’d be able to donate over $600,000 to differing non-profits)!
+The amount of beer we sell is currently microscopic (0.015% of the markets we’re in) in comparison to the other large domestics.
+Imagine all the good we could do if we were able to achieve even 1% of the domestic beer share (hint: we would have been able to donate over $2,600,000.00 (that’s 2.6 Million) to differing non-profits)!

 Montucky Cold Snacks are contract brewed in Lacrosse Wisconsin.
 The reason for this is simple; when MCS founders Chad and Jeremy approached the banks to ask for money to fund a light lager company that intended on competing with large powerhouse domestics on price and shelf space… the banks were understandably hesitant.
 1.)
 Most banks have never had a business model with such intentions come in front of them.
 2.)
 Most banks would be pretty hesitant to loan a couple of middle income guys in their late 20’s, with no industry experience, the kind of money needed to start a large production facility, regardless of the venture at hand.
 Initially, the banks turned down our venture because of the afore stated, but like a prizefighter knocked down; we were down, but not out.
 MCS regrouped, refocused and found a contract brewer that would work with us, in turn getting the banks to agree to fund us; From a banking/risk standpoint they were much more comfortable with this set up since all of our capital would be tied up in beer and not equipment.
 As our sales have increased over the last 2.5 years of business, we are now in the midst of planning a brewery of our own in Montana.